Katara (Avatar: The Last Airbender): Creation and conception

 According to the un-aired pilot episode, Katara's name was originally 'Kya'.
 Nickelodeon's legal department vetoed the name when they discovered there was already a video game character named Kya, so they had to change it.
 'Kanna' was first proposed to replace Kya, but it was used to name her grandmother instead.
 'Kya' was later used for Katara's then-unnamed deceased mother.
 In "The Tales of Ba Sing Se", Katara's name was written as 卡 塔 拉.
 Kǎ (卡) means to check, block, or card; Tǎ (塔) means pagoda; and Lā (拉) means to pull.
 The character 'Lā' appears in the first season's finale as the name of the Ocean Spirit, while the character 'Kǎ' also appears in Sokka's name.

 Bryan Konietzko and Michael Dante DiMartino originally conceived Aang, Katara, and Sokka as younger characters, but they were all aged-up by two years during development at the insistence of executive producer Eric Coleman, who said that Nickelodeon was not looking for coming-of-age stories.
 When the show began, Aang went from being 10 years old to 12, Katara from 12 to 14, and Sokka from 13 to 15 years old.

 In the commentary of the unaired pilot episode, co-creators Bryan Konietzko and Michael Dante DiMartino state that Katara's "hair loopies" were intended to hang downward.
 The idea for her tied-back hair loopies came from Tin House animation director Yoon Young Ki, making it so that her hair was easier to animate.

 In "The Women of Avatar: The Last Airbender" special on The Complete Book Three Collection, Michael Dante DiMartino and Bryan Konietzko have stated that they envision Katara as the deuteragonist of the series, as well as the "person the story is being told through".

+Bryan Konietzko has stated that a major inspiration behind Katara's character was a girl he knew in high school who was a few years older than him.
+Her brother also inspired the character of Sokka.